 - We process your data only in order to configure the application to your business needs.

-- We cannot access data during support requests unless granted by the customer.
+- We cannot access your data during support requests unless granted by you.

 - We will never, ever ask for your personal information such as password.

 - You can upload and download documents you need securely.

 - All service contracts include a GDPR compliant data processing agreement.